 Related Post: Delicious Kid-Friendly Meals for Picky Eaters

 4) Rest break

-And of course there needs to be a rest break and so that’s why it’s included in their after school routine chart.
-After being at school all day, they are likely a little burnt out and do deserve a rest break before they go back to doing schoolwork.
+And of course there needs to be a rest break which is why it’s included in their after school routine chart.
+After being at school (or being schooled) for several hours, they are likely a little burnt out and deserve a rest break before they go back to doing schoolwork the next day.

-Depending on how much time you have between this time and dinner, will depend on how long you make their rest break.
+Depending on how much time you have between the end of schooling and dinner is how long you make their rest break be.
 Normally, I’ll allow anywhere from 20-30 minutes for my son to do an activity at home.